 Kief has a distinct flavor, but it isn’t particularly harsh, which makes it great to use as a seasoning or to sprinkle directly onto food.

-Because kief is so fine, it has a similar consistency to other ground herbs, meaning it will blend into a recipe well.
+Because kief has a fine powder texture, the dry material has a similar consistency to other ground herbs, meaning it will blend into a recipe well.

 One important thing to note if you plan on adding kief directly to recipes is that cannabis is more effectively absorbed and utilized by the body when paired with a fat source.